Grow a Cover Crop-How to

 Do the math — A mere 15 lbs of green manure with inoculant produces up to 20 lbs nitrogen by autumn.

-For larger quantities of the proper inoculant, order from Peaceful Valley Farm Supply, www.groworganic.com .
+For larger quantities of the proper inoculant, order from seed companies like Territorial or Peaceful Valley Farm Supply, www.groworganic.com .
 An example is Exceed brand packets.

 To use inoculant: spritz the seed to moisten, then sprinkle inoculant and mix.
 Now you are ready to sow your green manure/cover crop.